Top Military Leaders Condemn ‘Sedition and Insurrection' at Capitol, Acknowledge Biden Win

 The message did not mention President Donald Trump by name, but the Joint Chiefs of Staff, led by U.S. Army Gen. Mark Milley, made it clear that the military intends to stand by the constitutional transfer of power to the next administration.

-"As we have done throughout our history, the U.S. military will obey lawful order from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic," penned the nation's highest military officers.
+"As we have done throughout our history, the U.S. military will obey lawful orders from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic," wrote the nation's highest military officers.

 "As Service Members, we must embody the values and ideals of the Nation.
 We support and defend the Constitution.
 Any act to disrupt the Constitutional process is not only against our traditions, values and oath; it is against the law," the chiefs wrote.

-The message to the troops comes one week after thousands of the president's supporters stormed the U.S. Capitol, resulting in five deaths, including a Capitol Police officer.
+The message to the troops comes nearly one week after thousands of the president's supporters stormed the U.S. Capitol, resulting in at least five deaths, including that of a Capitol Police officer.

-Earlier on Tuesday, Trump told reporters that people found his comments that ended up sparking the violence at the Capitol "totally appropriate" and called the fallout "absolutely ridiculous."
+Earlier on Tuesday, Trump told reporters that people found his comments at a rally that sparked the violence at the Capitol "totally appropriate" and called the fallout "absolutely ridiculous."

-The president also briefly discussed the blowback that would follow potential impeachment proceedings.
+The president also briefly discussed the blowback he said would follow potential impeachment proceedings.

 "For [House Speaker] Nancy Pelosi and [Senate Democratic leader] Chuck Schumer to continue on this path, I think it's causing tremendous danger to our country, and it's causing tremendous anger," he said.